 The important Feast of Candlemas, or the Presentation of Christ in the Temple, takes place 40 days after Christmas (2nd Feb).
-But this year we transfer it to Sunday 3rd February, with Sung Mass in the morning at 11am and Evensong & Benediction in the evening at 6pm.
+And this year we celebrate it on Sunday 2nd February, with Sung Mass in the morning at 11am and Evensong & Benediction in the evening at 6pm.
 Visitors are most welcome.
 We hear how aged Simeon & Anna recognised and bore witness to the Infant Christ.

-At 6pm Evensong we sing Reading Responses, Psalm 122, Office Hymn 44, Canticles by Stanford in B flat and “Hodie beata virgo” y Byrd.
+At 6pm Evensong we sing Reading Responses, Psalm 122, Office Hymn 4475 Canticles by Stanford in B flat and “O Nata Lux” by Lauridsen.

 The 11am Solemn Mass will include a Procession and Blessing of Candles.

 For 2019 we sang at 11am the Mass in C&F by CVStanford and his Nunc Dimittis in B flat.
 Hymns 439: 408: 44.
 And at 6pm Evensong, Reading Responses, Psalm 122, Office Hymn 44, Canticles by Stanford in B flat and “Hodie beata virgo” by Byrd.